Science fiction series are just fun. And because of that, sci-fi has truly become…

 - How to write characters & plot lines that keep web audiences engaged.

 There are some unique trends happening in the way people are watching content online, which raises some important points for this lab.
 Since audiences are watching on screens competing with the attention of everything else online (social media, etc.) they can just quit and stop watching.
-But well written shows get watched over and over again, and shared and broadcast to friends of friends by fans.
-On the other hand, while audiences can stop watching at any moment, audiences also now have the chance to watch the entire series all at once and “binge” once a project is fully released, as has been recently talked about as a growing trend around Netflix audiences.
+But well written shows that incorporate effective online storytelling get watched over and over again, and shared and broadcast to friends of friends by fans.
+On the other hand, while audiences can stop watching at any moment, audiences also can now have the chance to watch the entire series all at once and “binge” once a project is fully released, as has been recently talked about as a growing trend around Netflix audiences.
 Rabid fans do this, and sci-fi fans can be rabid.
 And where the fans go, the studios go.
-Studios are starting to outsource these digital sci-fi web series as marketing campaigns for their own projects to independent creators and media companies, and this is just the beginning of more independently created web series projects.
+Studios are starting to outsource these sci-fi web series with digital storytelling as marketing campaigns for their own projects to independent creators and media companies, and this is just the beginning of more independently created web series projects that utilize online storytelling.
 The next one could be yours, so let’s brainstorm how to best write it!

 Lab Q & A Recap!